A hypo is when your blood sugar level, also called blood glucose level, drops too low. This is usually below 4mmol/l.

 But be aware that your symptoms may change over time.

 Click on the links to skip to the information you need.

-The full name for a hypo is hypoglycaemia.
-It’s when your blood glucose level (also called blood sugar) is too low, usually below 4mmol/l.
-This can happen if the balance of diabetes medication you take (especially insulin), food you eat and physical activity you do sometimes isn’t right.
+Hypos can happen if the balance of food you eat, physical activity you do and diabetes medication you take, especially insulin, sometimes isn't right.
 Not everyone with diabetes will have hypos.

 Understanding why you get hypos can help you prevent them from happening as often.